-- land or defence agreements (see question 8); - concluded by public entities carrying out non-economic activities (see question 7): - genuine agency arrangements (in most cases see question 11); or - concluded among related companies (see question 10).
+- defence agreements (see question 8); - concluded by public entities carrying out non-economic activities (see question 6); - genuine agency arrangements (in most cases see questions 12 and 13); or - concluded among related companies (see question 11).

 If none of the above exceptions applies, then an agreement containing a vertical restraint may be reviewed under the chapter I prohibition.
-The analytical framework in the UK is as follows.
+The analytical framework in the United Kingdom is as follows.

 First, does the vertical agreement contain a hard-core restraint?
-Where an agreement contains a hard-core restraint, it:
+Where an agreement contains a hard-core restraint it:

-- will not benefit from the exemption created by the European Commission's De Minimis notice to which the OFT and the UK courts will have regard when considering vertical restraints; - will not benefit from the safe harbour under the Vertical Block Exemption, which is legally binding on the OFT and the UK courts; and - is highly unlikely to satisfy the conditions for exemption under section 9 of the CA.
+- will not benefit from the exemption created by the European Commission's De Minimis Notice to which the OFT and the UK courts will have regard when considering vertical restraints; - will not benefit from the safe harbour under the Vertical Block Exemption, which is legally binding on the OFT and the UK courts; and - is highly unlikely to satisfy the conditions for exemption under section 9 of the CA.